Introduction

 - Feature specific monorepo releases (such as a release of the custom gas token feature) are supported, and should follow the guidelines in the Smart Contract Feature Development design doc.
 Bump the overall monorepo semver as required by the above rules.
 For example, if the last release before the custom gas token feature was

-.- A subsequent release of the custom gas token feature that fixes bugs and introduces an additional breaking change would be
+op-contracts/v1.5.1, because the custom gas token introduces breaking changes, its release will beop-contracts/v2.0.0.- A subsequent release of the custom gas token feature that fixes bugs and introduces an additional breaking change would be

-. - This means
+op-contracts/v3.0.0. - This means

-naming is not used for monorepo releases, only for individual contracts as described below.
++feature-namenaming is not used for monorepo releases, only for individual contracts as described below.

 - A subsequent release of the custom gas token feature that fixes bugs and introduces an additional breaking change would be